How to Choose the Right Level of Psychiatric Treatment

 What is a day treatment program?

 Day treatment is the next step up from outpatient care, but a step down from residential treatment.
+Day treatment program also are called partial hospitalization programs or PHP.
 In most mental health day treatment programs, you spend several hours each day at the treatment facility.
 Those seeking day treatment therapy do not stay overnight; they return to their homes at the end of each day.
 Psychiatric day treatment programs are time limited, and most clients participate for a few weeks to a few months.

 adults participating in mental health therapy group as part of residential or day treatment